 We need to talk shakshuka — now, more than ever, it’s having a moment.
 I peg it on the popularity of Yottam Ottolenghi’s Jerusalem Cookbook that this bell pepper baked egg dish has become so prevalent.
-I was first introduced to it by my Tunisian neighbors when I lived in Paris and have made some variation on it since.
-Like so many dishes in the Middle East (hummus, tabbouleh, etc), these are dishes that come from everywhere yet nowhere at once and this one is no exception.
+I was first introduced to it by my Tunisian neighbors when I lived in Paris, have had it in the States and Israel, and have made some variation on it since.
+Like so many dishes in the region, these are dishes that come from everywhere yet nowhere at once and this one is no exception.
 But, no matter where it originally comes from, what I can tell you is it’s delicious.

 quartered and thinly sliced